American Idols Live! Tour 2012

 The American Idols Live!
-Tour 2012 is a summer concert tour in the United States, Canada and Philippines that features the Top 10 contestants of the eleventh season of American Idol.
-The tour began on July 6, 2012 in Detroit, Michigan and ended on September 21, 2012 in Quezon City, Philippines.
+Tour 2012 was a summer and fall concert tour in the United States, Canada and Philippines that features the Top 10 contestants of the eleventh season of American Idol.
+The tour began on July 6, 2012, in Detroit, Michigan and ended on September 21, 2012, in Quezon City, Philippines.
 At most venues, the stage was placed in the middle while the other half was closed off with curtains, thus making a theater-like environment.

 Like the 2011 summer tour, this is the second time to include the Philippines at the same venue in Quezon City, marking this the third time that the tour took place outside North America.